Do you have expired or unused prescription medicines?

 You can help spread the word about this April's National Take-Back Day by using the following Prescription for Discharge campaign resources:

-- Social Media Messages: Spread the word through your digital channels about National Take Back Day in the weeks and days leading up to the event.
+- Social Media Messages: Coming soon!
+Spread the word through your digital channels about National Take Back Day in the weeks and days leading up to the event.
 Feel free to tailor the messages to your audience.
 Graphics are available for sharing and download on the Prescription for Discharge Flickr album.
 Like us on Facebook for additional resources and tips to share with your shipmates and families all year long.

 - At-Home Disposal Kit Inserts: Unable to bring your expired, unused or unwanted meds to a participating location, or no location in your area?
 No problem.
 Follow these instructions to properly dispose of your medications at home.
 Print these disposal kit inserts for distribution at your command or Navy medical facilities to encourage proper disposal year-round.